Haiku Point 2

 Parking is clearly offered building-wide.
 Across the provided remarks, many listings mention "2 parking stalls," "1 assigned parking stall," "1 parking space," or "covered parking stall," with no contrary evidence.
 The consistency across multiple listings suggests this is not a copy-paste error but a real building feature.

-I searched for explicit deeded-parking wording like 'deeded parking,' 'owned stall,' or 'parking included in deed' and found none.
-The listings consistently describe assigned or dedicated stalls, which suggests parking is included but not explicitly deeded.
+I searched for deeded or owned parking language such as 'deeded parking' or 'parking included in deed' and found none.
+The remarks consistently describe assigned, dedicated, or covered stalls, which suggests included parking but not deeded ownership.

 No analysis available